jacobbbustamante/Optimization-Code/README.md

 - Standard Heavy Ball method with adaptive parameters
 - Fletcher-Reeves inspired momentum update

-Their convergence behaviors are compared using gradient norm decay.
+The Heavy Ball method demonstrates faster convergence compared to gradient descent, as seen by the steeper decay in gradient norm.

 ## Output